How two promising lawyers found themselves facing life in prison for alleged Molotov cocktail attack during protests in NYC How two promising lawyers found themselves facing life in prison for alleged Molotov cocktail attack during protests in NYC

 Though the alleged actions of the two did not cause physical harm to any individual, their behavior, as described by prosecutors, came at the height of both the protests that swept the city and an eruption of destructive looting and property damage that sparked days of tension between police and those who had taken to the streets.

-By all accounts, their actions, stand in contrast to their nature.
+By all accounts, their alleged actions stand in contrast to their nature.

 According to their friends and lawyers and a review of their professional experiences and personal lives, Mattis and Rahman are lifelong social justice advocates with deep interests in civil rights and police reform, but neither displayed signs that they might engage in the sort of violent outburst of which they are accused.